peteroupc/peteroupc.github.io/graphicsapi.md

 # Lean Programming Interfaces for Classic Graphics

 Notes on developing an application programming interface (API) for classic graphics with as few entry points as possible.
-As given in the [**specification for such graphics**](https://peteroupc.github.io/graphics.html), _classic graphics_ generally means 2-D or 3-D graphics achieved by video games before the year 2000.
+As given in my [**specification for such graphics**](https://peteroupc.github.io/graphics.html), _classic graphics_ generally means 2-D or 3-D graphics achieved by video games before the year 2000 and the rise of programmable "shaders".

 <a id=Goal_An_Open_Source_Engine_or_API_for_Classic_Graphics></a>